Cleaning & Organizing

 A clean kitchen doesn’t always stay pest-free, but keeping their food supply scarce certainly discourages freeloaders.
 Empty your garbage frequently, wipe down your counters, store food in airtight containers, and don’t leave dirty dishes in the sink.
 Here are some other ways to keep your kitchen bug-free.

 Repel ants with smells they hate

 Ants dislike the strong odors of herbs like mint, pennyroyal, rue, and tansy; try placing pots or dried bunches of these herbs near trouble spots and along your window sills.
 Also, consider wiping down your windowsills with clove oil or eucalyptus oil.
-Here are 14 medicinal (and often pungent) herbs you can grow.
+Here are some more pest-repelling plants to add to your garden.

 Use your garden as your first defense